 - Witnesses (other than the terminated employee and the responding supervisor) shall be present only to testify.

-- The employee and the appropriate vice president may each be accompanied by an attorney or another representative of their choice; however, that attorney or representative may not participate in the hearing, he or she may only advise the employee and the responding supervisor.
+- The employee and the appropriate vice president may each be accompanied by an attorney or another representative of their choice; however, that attorney or representative may not participate in the hearing, they may only advise the employee and the responding supervisor.

-- At the conclusion of the hearing, the College Hearing Panel will prepare a report to the President, summarizing its factual findings and including its general recommendations, The College Hearing Panel will issue its written report to the President within ten (10) Working Days of the hearing.
+- At the conclusion of the hearing, the College Hearing Panel will prepare a report to the President, summarizing its factual findings and including its general recommendations, The College Hearing Panel will issue its written report to the President within 10 working days of the hearing.

-- Step Two – President’s Final Decision: The President in his or her sole discretion may accept, modify or reject, in whole or in part, the recommendation of the Hearing Panel.
-The President will issue a final decision in writing to the affected parties within five Working Days of receiving the College Hearing Panel report.
+- Step Two – President’s Final Decision: The President in their sole discretion may accept, modify or reject, in whole or in part, the recommendation of the Hearing Panel.
+The President will issue a final decision in writing to the affected parties within five (5) working days of receiving the College Hearing Panel report.
 The President’s decision is final and binding upon the parties.

-- The Office of Human Resources will provide all employees that are terminated as a result of a RIF with information regarding unemployment compensation, COBRA health benefits and any other benefit available to them.
+- The Office of Human Resources will provide all employees who are terminated as a result of a reduction-in-force with information regarding unemployment compensation, COBRA health benefits and any other benefit available to them.

-- The SFCC Career Services Office and staff will be available to help any affected employees with all the services available through that office.
+- The SFCC Career Services Office will be available to help any affected employees with all the services available through that office.

-- If the College reestablishes the position of a Regular Employee or Core Faculty Member who was terminated as a result of a RIF within one (1) year of the date of termination, the College shall send notice via certified, receipt required US Postal Service mail, of such reestablishment to the last available address for the employee.
-The College need not provide such notice to a Contract Employee whose contract may only be terminated for good cause and who was terminated as a result of a RIF unless the College reestablishes that position during the time that the Contract Employee’s contract would otherwise have been in effect.
+- If the College reestablishes the position of a regular employee or core faculty member who was terminated as a result of a reduction-in-force within one (1) year of the date of termination, the College shall send notice via certified, receipt required U.S. Postal Service mail, of such reestablishment to the last available address for the employee.
+The College need not provide such notice to a contract employee whose contract may only be terminated for good cause and who was terminated as a result of a reduction-in-force unless the College reestablishes that position during the time that the contract employee’s contract would otherwise have been in effect.

-- The employee may be reinstated into his or her former position by so notifying the Office of Human Resources within thirty (30) calendar days of the service of such notice.
+- The employee may be reinstated into their former position by so notifying the Office of Human Resources within 30 calendar days of the service of such notice.

 - For the purpose of this provision, the date of service shall be the date that the notice was mailed to the employee.
 Otherwise, the College may fill the position according to its normal procedures.

-The President, through the Executive Director for Human Resources and the Office of Human Resources (OHR), shall be responsible for enforcing Human Resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Executive Director for Human Resources and the Office of Human Resources, shall be responsible for enforcing human resources procedures and policies.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.